Robert C. Daniels

 some of the more unique grave-markers and other unique aspects of these

 wife Rebecca and I live with our cherished pets in Chesapeake,

 Virginia, where I've been employed for the past eighteen years by

 the U.S. Coast Guard as a training specialist and schoolhouse manager.
 In

 what little spare time I have, I also teach History courses at

-Tidewater Community College in Virginia Beach, Virginia, ride my bicycle, and
+both the Virginia Beach, Virginia, and Portsmouth, Virginia, campuses of Tidewater Community College, ride my bicycle, and

 tour historical sites.